 Wilman, Lead Instructor

-I graduated from the University of Florida with a Bachelor’s degree in sociology in 2012 and recently achieved a degree in software development.
+I graduated from the University of Florida with a Bachelor’s degree in sociology and recently achieved a degree in software development.
 In high school, I absolutely loved participating in math competitions, especially the national level ones, because we had the chance to visit other states with our fellow classmates.
 Having first tutored students in mathematics back in high school for community service hours, I have over 10 years’ experience in tutoring this subject.
 I love working at Mathnasium because of the positive learning environment.
 The students are not the only ones benefiting from their experience here; the instructors feel privileged and honored to have been part of the students’ growth in mathematical comprehension and confidence in problem solving.

 I’m currently a sophomore at the University of Tampa.
 I'm majoring in Finance.
 I’m originally from Newtown, Connecticut, and I am a huge patriots fan.
 I attended Holy Cross High School and graduated as a part of National Honors Society in 2017.
 In high school, I took AP Calculus and passed with an A. When I’m older, I’d like to pursue a career working in a hedge fund since I have always been interested in the stock market and the way that it works.
 In my free time, I love to spend time with my family and friends, and I love playing piano, watching sports games and playing soccer.
 I enjoy working here at Mathnasium because I love helping students see a topic they do not understand in a new light.
 They get to see a different perspective than a classroom full of other students, and get the help they need in order to excell in the topic they are stuggling with.